 - Uni-directional Electret condenser microphone

-It also one of the most interesting headsets on our list thanks to Waves Nx head tracking technology that delivers "immersive 3D audio" by changing the sound to account for the tilt or turn of your head as you play.
-Combine this with 7.1 virtual surround sound and you have some seriously impressive positional audio.
+This is one of the most interesting gaming headsets on our list thanks to Waves Nx head tracking technology that delivers "immersive 3D audio" by changing the sound to account for the tilt or turn of your head as you play.
+Combine this with 7.1 virtual surround sound and hi-res audio options and you have some seriously impressive positional audio.

-The HyperX Cloud Orbit S boasts awesome 100mm Audeze planar magnetic drivers which are capable of delivering a max of 50,000Hz frequency response resulting in a rich, impressive and convincing sound.
+The Mobius boasts awesome 100mm planar magnetic drivers which are capable of delivering a max of 50,000Hz frequency response, with 96Khz sample rate and 24-bit depth resulting in a rich, impressive and convincing sound.

 SteelSeries Arctis Pro Wireless